Checklist to follow to obtain an Australian Divorce

 What is the Procedure to get a Divorce: Steps To Do

-A checklist of each step you will need to follow to get divorced in Australia is:
+A list of the steps you will need to follow to get divorced in Australia is:

 - If you are eligible (meet the required criteria) then an Application for Divorce can be prepared.

-- The Application can be by one person (a sole Application), or it may be a joint Application made and signed by both Husband and Wife.
+- The Application can be by one person – a sole Application, or it may be a joint Application made and signed by both of you.

 - The completed and signed Application for Divorce is filed in the Federal Circuit Court of Australia (part of the Family Court) together with a copy of the Marriage Certificate.
-If the Certificate is not in English then additional documents must be filed.
-If part of the 12 month period was spent separated under the same roof, then Affidavits regarding this must also be filed.
+If the Certificate is not in English then additional documents must be filed which normally means a translated copy of the Marriage Certificate and an Affidavit of an approved Translator.
+If part of the 12 month period you were separated was spent with you both living under the same roof, then Affidavits regarding this must also be filed.

 - The Application for Divorce is allocated a Hearing date in the Court.

-- If the Application is not a joint Application, the person applying for the divorce must serve a copy on their spouse and then file an Affidavit of Service (as well as an Acknowledgement of Service if appropriate) in the Court.
+- If the Application is not a joint Application, the person applying for the divorce must serve a copy on their former husband/wife within a specific period before the Divorce Hearing date and then they must also file an Affidavit of Service (as well as an Acknowledgement of Service if appropriate) in the Court.

 - At the Hearing of the Application for Divorce, the Court will grant a Divorce Order (previously called a Certificate of Divorce) if it is satisfied regarding all of the above grounds for divorce and that the other spouse was served.

 - After the Court has granted a Divorce Order, the Court will make the Divorce Order final, one month and one day after the hearing date.
-It is only at that time, one month later, that the Divorce becomes ‘final’ and the Court will post the Divorce Order to each spouse.
+It is only at that time, one month later, that the Divorce becomes ‘final’ and the Court will issue the Divorce Order to each spouse.
 You cannot remarry until the Divorce Order is final.
-It usually takes at least 4 months for a Divorce Order to be issued from when you file an Application.
+It usually takes at least four (4) months for a Divorce Order to be issued from when you file an Application.

-If you do not correctly follow all of the procedural steps listed above, the court may not grant the divorce and may adjourn your Divorce Application to another date to give you time to carry out any necessary steps you have not done.
+If you do not correctly follow all of the procedural steps, the Court may not grant your Divorce and may adjourn your Divorce Application to another date, to give you time to carry out any necessary steps you have not done.

 If you want to complete an online application for Divorce you can access information on how to do that from the Federal Circuit Court of Australia’s website here or here on the Family Court of Western Australia’s website for Western Australian applicants.

-Otherwise you can obtain the Application for Divorce Kit from the Family Law Courts website here or here for Western Australian applicants.
+Otherwise you can obtain the Application for Divorce Kit from the Family Law Courts website here for all Australian States and Territories except Western Australia.
+You are only to lodge an Application for Divorce in Western Australia online.

 Divorce in Australia – More Information